-The Somerset Police Department operates from a central police/fire building at 465 County Street.
-Built in 1965, the Department was partially renovated and a 9,000 square foot addition was built in 2004.
+The Somerset Police Department operates from a central police and fire building at 465 County Street.
+Built in 1965, the department was partially renovated and a 9,000 square foot addition was built in 2004.

 Currently there are 30 full-time sworn members on the department, who are also assisted by 24 reserve police officers.
 All officers are supported by 15 public safety dispatchers, a part-time records clerk and a building maintenance employee creating a fully functional partnership.

 The department operates with marked and unmarked patrol cars, two motorcycles and special operations vehicles.
 The front line cruisers are equipped with the latest in communications and emergency equipment, including a mobile data system that allows officers access to local, state and federal criminal and motor vehicle information databases.
 All patrol cars are equipped with emergency medical equipment, including automated external defibrillators.

 The Patrol, or Uniform Division, consists of supervisors, patrol officers and reserves.
 Each shift is comprised of a Sergeant who acts as the Patrol Supervisor.
 Day and evening shifts are also led by a Lieutenant who assumes the role of Watch Commander.

-In 2014 Somerset established a K-9 Unit, marking the beginning of a Special Operations Division, to include other specialties as we expand.
-The Department has also added a license plate reader to the Patrol Division, which can scan license plates as vehicles pass to check those vehicles for revoked registrations, warrants, and other violations on the registered owners.
+In 2014 Somerset established a K-9 Unit marking the beginning of a Special Operations Division to include other specialties as we expand.
+The Department has also added a license plate reader to the Patrol Division that can scan license plates as vehicles pass to check those vehicles for revoked registrations, warrants, and other violations on the registered owners.

 Several officers are specially trained to operate the Department’s three mountain bicycles.
 The bikes are used on special assignments as well as regular patrol.
 During good weather, officers attach a bike to their patrol car and spend time patrolling their sector on the bike.
 The Department’s motorcycles are operated on patrol and used for special events such as parades, funerals and charitable functions.
 The motorcycles are operated by officers who have attended an intensive training course prior to their assignment to ride the motorcycles.